aidandenlinger/Manga-Spread-Stitcher/README.md

 ```
 to see all options.

-By default when not creating a volume, the original cbzs are renamed by adding
+When not creating a volume, the original cbzs are renamed by adding an
+`_original` to their name, and the stitched cbz will have the original file
-an `_original` to their name.
-This is used so you can manually check the merge
+name.
+This is used so you can manually check the merge job and ensure there are
-job and ensure there are no issues.
-You can use `-d` to instead delete the
+no issues.
+You can use `-d` to instead delete the original cbzs once stitching
-original cbzs once stitching is successful.
+is successful.

+When creating a volume with `-v`, a new cbz will be made with the name
+`firstfilename-lastfilename.cbz`. `-d` will still work to delete the original
+cbz files.

 This script uses parallelization - many .cbzs will be merged at once.
 Each
 file will output to the console when it has started and when it has finished.